BenedictAdamson/MC-web/README.md

 ## Components

 MC provides a web interface: you play it using a web browser, using a URL that indicates the installation (server) of MC that you wish to play.
 An installation of MC has several components that together provide the information used by your browser:
-* A *front end*, which runs in the browser.
+* A *front-end*, which runs in the browser.
-* A *front end HTTPD server*, which communicates with the browser.
-It provides your browser with the code for the front end.
-It forwards requests from the browser (or front end) that require complicated processing to the *back end*.
+* An *HTTP reverse proxy* (also call the *ingress*), which communicates with the browser.
+It forwards requests from the browser (or front-end) to the *front-end HTTP server* and to the *back end HTTP server*, as appropriate for each request.
+* A *front-end HTTP server*, which provides your browser with the code for the front-end.
-* A *back end HTTPD server*, which does the complicated processing.
+* A *back end HTTP server*, which does the complicated processing.
 * A *database server*, which records long term information.

-The back end HTTPD server makes use of code in the *model* component.
+The back end HTTP server makes use of code in the *model* component.

+The system has separate front-end and back-end HTTP servers because of the technical difficulty of combining them.
+The front-end HTTP serving must provide identical static front-end code at multiple URLs, because of the [Angular](https://angular.io/) *routing* of the front-end.
+The back-end HTTP serving, by [Spring Boot](http://spring.io/projects/spring-boot), is more suitable for fixed routing of static resources, with each resource having only one URL.

 ## Public Repositories